54th Annual Country Music Association Awards: John Prine

-After airing, the CMA Awards received criticism from artists Sturgill Simpson, Jason Isbell and Amanda Shires for failing to mention John Prine who had passed away in April following complications from COVID-19 as well as Billy Joe Shaver and Jerry Jeff Walker who both died in October, with Isbell noting that he and Shires had returned their CMA membership cards in protest.
+After airing, the CMA Awards received criticism from artists Sturgill Simpson, Jason Isbell and Amanda Shires for failing to mention John Prine who had died in April following complications from COVID-19 as well as Billy Joe Shaver and Jerry Jeff Walker who both died in October, with Isbell noting that he and Shires had returned their CMA membership cards in protest.
 A statement from Prine's label Oh Boy Records read "we're disappointed John won't be a part of the CMA award show tonight.
 Country music was both the inspiration and foundation for his songwriting and performing.
 While there may be a number of artists who have had more commercial success than John, there are very few who achieved more artistically".